Over 50% of Your Staff Will Not Speak Up for Patient Safety: Six ThingsYou Must Do To Fix This

 6. Celebrate loudly and often those nurses who speak up and stop the line to protect a patient’s safety or quality of care.
 Send them handwritten “thank you” notes.
 Put a laudatory written report into their personnel file.
 Let them know you care.

 Behavior that gets rewarded gets repeated.
 Seriously folks, 5 out of 10 staff not willing to use stop-the-line language with someone more senior to them is unacceptable for patient safety.
-Let’s fix this.
+We can't reach National Patient Safety Goals like this.
+Let’s fix it.